addgene/addgene-bioinformatics/README.md

 # Introduction

 The addgene-bioinformatics repository demonstrates a two step workflow for assembling plasmid next generation sequencing data using Toil.

 # Set-up

 ## Install Docker Desktop, and start the Docker daemon

+Downlaod the Docker Desktop package, then install as usual.
+The Docker daemon shoud be started by default.

 Docker will need to mount the directory Toil creates for a job.
-When using Docker Desktop on macOS, this mount is accomplished in Preferences > File Sharing by adding /var/folders to the list.
+When using Docker Desktop on macOS, this mount is accomplished in "Preferences > File Sharing" by adding "/var/folders" to the list.

 ## Clone the repository: